Measuring the internal clock of the electron: The classical electron model

 When seen from an arbitrary observer (see Figure~\ref{fig:4}), the motion of the charge for a longitudinaly polarized electron is a helix, so that according to (\ref{eq:dynspin}) Dirac's spin precess around the direction of the conserved linear momentum ${\bi P}$.
 The spin with respect to the centre of mass is defined as

 It is a conserved quantity for a free particle.
 The centre of mass velocity is ${\bi v}=d{\bi q}/dt$, and the linear momentum is written as usual as ${\bi P}=\gamma(v)m{\bi v}$.
 This means that the transversal motion of the charge is at the velocity $\sqrt{c^2-v^2}$.
 The centre of charge of a moving electron takes a time $\gamma(v)$ times longer than for an electron at rest to complete a turn, which is a clear consequence of the time dilation.
 The faster the centre of mass of the electron moves the slower is the rotation frequency of the centre of charge around the centre of mass.
-The internal clock of a fast electron is running slower and we are going to take advantage of this fact to get the resonant interaction with the Si atoms.
+The internal clock of a fast electron is running slower and we are going to take advantage of this fact to get the resonant interaction with a lattice of atoms.
+The simple idea is that if it exists this temporal periodic motion of the centre of charge around the centre of mass, when the particle moves with constant velocity we also get a spatial periodicity.
+If this spatial periodicity is confronted with another spatial periodic structure, like a crystal, and produce the interaction with every atom of the lattice, there will be a resonant scattering for some selected momenta.